If You Want to Rallycross in Hell, go to Lånkebanen

 World RX came to Hell in 2014

 In the 2014 season, Lankebanen hosted parallel rounds of the European Rallycross Championship and newly formed World Rallycross Championship.
 2014 ERX winner was Ken Block while WRX winner’s trophy was taken by Reinis Nitiss.
 In the next two seasons (2015 and 2016) ERX winners were Tommy Rustad and Kevin Hansen.
 World RX victories in Hell went to Timmy Hansen and Andreas Bakkerud.
-For the 2017 World RX season, Hell RX event is again a part of the calendar.
+Johan Kristoffersson was the winner two times in 2017 and 2018.

 Video : Onboard lap at Hell rallycross track